TrainLCD/THQMe/README.md

 ## 📝 License

 This project is part of the TrainLCD ecosystem.
-Please refer to the license file for details.
+Please see the [LICENSE](./LICENSE) file for details.

 ## 📞 Support